 During your time in Jacmel, you will stay at CCH's Isaiah 61 Guesthouse.
 Isaiah House has 14 bedrooms that can accommodate up to 42 guests.
-Each room sleeps 2-8 people and has its own bath.
+Each room sleeps 2-6 people and has its own bath.
 The guesthouse is gated and has security personnel 24/7.

-- Money and passports can be locked in safes provided in guest rooms or the CCH office. - All linens are provided (i.e., pillow, linens and towels). - A full kitchen staff provides 3 meals per day and takes pride in preparing food that everyone can enjoy.
+- Money and passports can be locked in safes provided in some guest rooms or the CCH office. - All linens are provided (i.e., pillow, linens and towels). - A full kitchen staff provides 3 meals per day and takes pride in preparing food that everyone can enjoy.
 Please inform CCH in advance of any dietary needs. - Laundry service is available each day.
 Items are laundered by hand and are returned to guests within 24-48 hours.
-If you utilize this service, please remember to include the service in your tip at the end of the week (more details below). - Wifi, though not always high speed, is available at no charge. - Electrical outlets are the same as in the US and do not require an adapter or converter.
+If you utilize this service, please remember to include the service in your tip at the end of the week (more details below). - WiFi, though not always high speed, is available at no charge. - Electrical outlets are the same as in the US and do not require an adapter or converter.
+Please unplug charging devices when not in use.